hdkw/socialspeed/README.md

 ####How to colaborate?

 I could install wordpress and the caldera plugin localy on my PC using [bitnami](https://bitnami.com/).
 But how can we share the code for the forms?
 Can bitnami install wordpress on a cloud provider?
 Or should I put the code on this repository?
+Can the calculator be written in another language?

 ####Map integration